CSS-Angie/hangman/README.md

 ## Designing the layout and structure

-The needs of the game are listed here:
+The needs of the game are (not necessarily in logical order) listed here:
--start with a number of lives
+- start with a number of lives
 - choose a random word from the words file and show the places of the total number of letters
 - let words all be uppercase
 - let the player choose a letter for the word and make it uppercase